 For the moment, I will set aside my outrage at the racism and homophobia and xenophobia that has come out of the closet in recent years — and no more so than in this current election cycle.

-But I cannot and will not turn my back on the misogyny that is now front and center, seemingly disregarded by those who continue to support Donald Trump for president.
+But I cannot and will not turn my back on the misogyny that is now front and center, seemingly disregarded by those who continue to support Donald Trump.

 Disregarded as less important than, say, jobs.

 Yes, many conservatives are now dumping the candidate they have reluctantly embraced.
-And true enough, the words and behaviors we have seen play out in the media in the past 36 hours should not be a surprise to any of us.
+For now.
+And true enough, the words and behaviors we have seen play out in the media (the infamous Access Hollywood tape) should not be a surprise to any of us.
 Yet the 2005 audio clip we have now heard (countless times) leaves me aghast, sickened, infuriated.

 Meanwhile, the pundits pose this question: What makes this different from all the previous reporting of Trump’s transgressions against women?